We Who Walk The Seven Ways

 The University of Arizona Press

 Native American children have long been subject to removal from their homes for placement in residential schools and foster or adoptive homes.
-Children of the Dragonfly is the first anthology to document this struggle for cultural survival on both sides of the U.S.-Canadian boarder, to restore a life that that has been taken away from them.
+Children of the Dragonfly is the first anthology to document this struggle for cultural survival on both sides of the U.S.-Canadian boarder.
+Included are the works of Joy Harjo, Sherman Alexie, Eric Gansworth, Terra Trevor; and contributions from twenty new writers.

 The People Who Stayed: Southeast Indian Writing After Removal